 - It lowers the amount of money needed to cover monthly expenses.

-- Frees up income to achieve financial goals.
+- Improves cash flow and frees income to achieve financial goals.

 Your cash flow situation

 What’s your cash flow?
 Are you able to cover your expenses with your income?

 To calculate your cash flow, subtract your monthly expenses to your monthly net income.

 Total Net Monthly Income – Total Monthly Expenses = Net Monthly Cash Flow

 Your cash flow number shows how your money flows in and out of your life.
 Positive cash flow means having money left over to save for emergencies, debt payoff, and of course some discretionary spending.

 On the other hand, negative cash flow means you’re living way above your means and a financial crisis can leave you unable to pay expenses and cause a great deal of stress.